kosausrk/dungeonforge-ml/README.md

 Core Pipeline
->generate_dungeons() creates mazes with guaranteed entry → exit paths.
+-generate_dungeons() creates mazes with guaranteed entry → exit paths.

->KMeans clusters dungeons based on structural similarity.
+-KMeans clusters dungeons based on structural similarity.

->VAE learns a low-dimensional latent representation to generate new layouts.
+-VAE learns a low-dimensional latent representation to generate new layouts.

->simulate_player() uses BFS (Breadth-First Search) to check if a generated dungeon is solvable.
+-simulate_player() uses BFS (Breadth-First Search) to check if a generated dungeon is solvable.

 visualize_player_path() overlays the player’s exact solution path (if one exists)